 CORPORATE REPORTING AND EXTRAORDINARY TRANSACTIONS

-The course aims to introduce the student to the knowledge of both the main approaches and typologies of corporate reporting and the distinctive features of various extraordinary transactions.
-At the end of the course, the student will acquire knowledge about the various forms and actors of corporate reporting, especially the mandatory one, as well as on the strategic, accounting and tax profiles of acquisitions, mergers, demergers, spin-offs, business transfers and changes of legal form.
+The course aims to introduce the student to the knowledge of the main and most current issues concerning financial and non-financial corporate reporting, and of the distinctive characteristics of the different of business combinations.
+At the end of the course, the student will acquire knowledge about the various forms and actors of corporate reporting, especially the mandatory one, as well as on the strategic, accounting and tax profiles of business combinations.

 Expected learning outcomes

 Knowledge and understanding

 The student will demonstrate to know the modern approaches to corporate reporting, financial and non-financial one, and its current and most important elements of complexity that characterize it today, as well as the distinctive characteristics of the main extraordinary management operations, as well as the distinctive characteristics of the main types of business combinations.